 Pelaqita Persians' Thoughts

 Drew graciously allowed me to reprint his article.
 While Drew is speaking about his experiences and his opinions about why the sport is dying is about Dogs, this article still makes a lot of good points that can be applied to Cats.

 As many of your know, in the late 1980's I showed, trained and bred German Shepherd Dogs.
 After my car accident and the physical difficulties I had working with the larger dogs, hauling all the large equipment needed for dog shows, I made the difficult decision to stop showing and breeding dogs.
 I then had the bright idea to show Persian cats.
-So, I feel I am uniquely qualified to offer my opinion on being a "newbie" more than once in my chosen breed and species.
+So, I feel I am uniquely qualified to offer my opinion on being a "newbie" more than once.
 While most show people are nice, welcoming and helpful; many are not.
-I, too, had difficulty buying nice, show-quality animals when I was first starting out.
-I have been sold a Persian cat from a breeder that advertised "PKD tested negative" for all breeding animals; only to test my cat several months later and find out the cat was positive for the PKD1 gene.
+I had difficulty buying nice, show-quality animals when I was first starting out.
+I was sold a Persian cat from a breeder that advertised "PKD tested negative" for all breeding animals; only to test my cat several months later and find out the cat was positive for the PKD1 gene.
 I was devastated.
-My experience is that it takes about five years for the established breeders to take a newbie seriously which is a shame.
-I totally agree with Drew (who wrote the article, click on link below to read it), we must nurture and guide newbies as this is where the future of our breed is once us old-timers are gone.
+My experience is it takes about five years for the established breeders to take a newbie seriously which is a shame.
+I totally agree with Drew, we must nurture and guide newbies as this is where the future of our breed is once us old-timers are gone.